 I. INTRODUCTION

-Shakespeares prowess as a playwright requires no in- troduction [1–3].
+Shakespeare’s prowess as a playwright requires no in- troduction [1–3].
 As such, Much Ado About Nothing (MAAN), one of Shakespeare’s most renowned comedies was deemed an appropriate test case for the application of transfer entropy (TE) measures on the structure of character interactions within performance art [1].
-Eq- uity of clausal efficacy does not exist for characters within performance art.
+Eq- uity of causal efficacy does not exist for characters within performance art.
 Major characters drive the plot and the behavior of others more significantly than do their minor counterparts.
 It is possible that this heterogeneity may be captured by the TE conveyed between various char- acter pairs.

 TE is an information measure used to asses the amount of information gained about the future state of a target object by knowing the history of a separate source object [4].
 In context of performance art, this may be under- stood as the future presence of characters based on the current presence of others.

-MAAN is hypothesized to have a potential for high transfer entropy values for specific character pairs given the structure of its interwoven plots, The play revolves chiefly about two separate ploys.
-Each ploy is designed to trick specific characters into actions of which they them- selves would may never willingly engage.
-The first is de- signed to spur love where it is not, the second, to divide it where it naturally arises.
-Hereafter these plots will be re- ferred to as the love-plot and the hate-plot, respectively.
-Though the play begins with each ploy sharing the spot- light, the hate-plot dominates the penultimate moments near the conclusion.
-If all pairwise character interactions are consider for TE, it may be predicted that the master- minds of these plots may impart an increased knowledge about the future states of their targets, relative to their targets own histories.
+MAAN is hypothesized to have high transfer entropy values for specific character pairs given the structure of its interwoven plots.
+The play revolves chiefly about two separate ploys.
+Each ploy is designed to trick specific characters into performing actions they would normally not perform.
+The first ploy is de- signed to spur love where it is not, the second, to divide it where it naturally arises.
+Hereafter, these plots will be re- ferred to as the love-plot and the hate-plot, respectively.
+Though the play begins with each ploy sharing the spot- light, the hate-plot dominates the penultimate moments of the play near the conclusion.
+If all pairwise character interactions are considered for TE, the master- minds of these plots may impart an increased knowledge about the future states of their targets, relative to their target’s own histories.

 Of the myriad other interactions taking place within the play, it may be expected that Don Pedro, Claudio, and Leonato, share a high transfer entropy with the tar- gets of their love-plot, Beatrice and Benedick.
-Meanwhile Don John, Conrad, and Borachio, might share high trans- fer entropy as well via the hate-plot upon Claudio and
+Meanwhile, Don John, Conrad, and Borachio might share high trans- fer entropy with the targets of their hate-plot, Claudio and

 Hero.